 Build A Gaming Computer

 Knowing how to build a gaming computer is exactly the same as building a regular computer.
 The difference is simply where you spend the money.
 Having more RAM and a really nice video card are really going to help your gaming experience.
+If this is your first computer build, you might want to read build a computer online on this site as a starting point.

 Although many people don't realize it, having a good internet connection for any games played online is just as important.
 That's why having a gaming router or using software to prioritize your internet can be just as important.